Matte997/ReadabilityScore/README.md

    3. If the last letter in the word is 'e' do not count it as a vowel (for example, "side" is 1 syllable)
    4. If at the end it turns out that the word contains 0 vowels, then consider this word as 1-syllable.

-Polysyllable are words that contains 3 or more syllables
+Polysyllable are words that contains more than 2 syllables

+It's important to note that 'y' is considered a vowel 97.5% but in the cases where it is seen a consonant it's followed by a vowel (es. yello, yacth, yesterday..) so the indexes accuracy is 100%

-To run + compile the code use java Main.java textName
+To run + compile the code use the shortcut "java Main.java textName" in the right directory to prevent the creation of .class file